 Cue 7.45am the next morning and she decided she wanted to go as the witch from Room On The Broom. ?

-The painstakingly made pirate cutlass and telescope got left discarded on the sofa as she skipped through the door in a witch’s cloak and hat.
+The painstakingly made pirate cutlass and telescope got left discarded on the sofa as she opted instead for a witch’s cloak and hat.